 I know firsthand how daunting it can be to go to the store and attempt to buy snacks for kids—there are just SO many darn options.
 And often, the ingredients lists and labels seem to make understanding what’s really in each snack so much harder.

 To help you cull through the vast choices, I’ve narrowed down my favorite shelf-stable snacks for little kids.
-These are great for when you need to pack preschool snacks or daycare food, but also food for kindergarten and just some time out of the house.
-The majority of these are nut-free, but check the package on each to be sure that it is if you need the snack to be peanut-free or nut-free.
+These are great for when you need to pack preschool snacks or toddler lunches, but also school lunches for kindergarten and just some time out of the house.
+The majority of these are nut-free, but check the package on each to be sure that it is if you need peanut-free snacks or nut-free.

-(If you’re interested in my go-to Homemade Snacks, Preschool Snacks, or Baby Snacks, I have that covered for you too.)
+(If you’re interested in my go-to Easy Snacks to Make at Home, Preschool Snacks, or Baby Snacks, I have that covered for you too.)

 Your toddler won’t eat?
 Help is here!